English as a Second Language Program Plan for Hiring Teachers

-Warren County Schools' Plan for Hiring ESL Teachers
+Warren County Schools' Plan for Hiring English as a Second Language Teachers

-A prospective ESL teacher's fluency in listening and speaking will be documented and evaluated during the interview process.
+A prospective English as a Second Language teacher's fluency in listening and speaking will be documented and evaluated during the interview process.
 Factors considered will be: listening mistakes, miscues, grammar and syntax mistakes with the level of fluency for both speech and listening discussed in the post-interview process.

 Reading will be evaluated basically through the reading and responses that show understanding of the application process as well as through the college transcript if from an English-speaking university.
 A final option could be an off-the-shelf reading comprehension assessment.

-Writing fluency should be evaluated based on the application and a brief writing sample done on-site as part of the interview process.
+Writing fluency will be evaluated based on the application and a brief writing sample done on-site as part of the interview process.